 Ballard Locks is free to visit!
 This reflects its status as an ordinary route for everyday Seattle citizens.
 Our residents, even if they aren’t crossing the canal, like to visit for a nice dog walk or picnic.

 You pass this little building on the way to the locks, and it’s worth stopping in at least once.
 With an exhibit featuring historical photographs and stories about the creation of this fascinating engineering feat, you can learn more about how the locks came to be.
 It’s also a great gift shop—consider picking up a postcard to send to your out-of-state loved ones.

 The locks were built with the salmon in mind.
 So that their migration wouldn’t be interrupted, and the fish could swim upstream to spawn every year, the locks were built with “fish ladders”, which create “steps” in the structure of the locks that allow salmon to swim up it and over to the other side.
 Sockeye salmon, chinook, and coho salmon all travel through Ballard Locks.
 There are underground viewing areas that visitors can enter with large windows to try and catch a glimpse of the fish.
 The fish tend to migrate during the summer.
 Different species have different peak viewing times, but you’ll most likely catch a glimpse of the fish starting in mid-June and ending by the end of September.

 The Carl S. English Jr. Botanical Garden

-This botanical garden is open to locks visitors.
-On the Ballard side of the locks, the garden runs along the canal.
+This botanical garden is open to locks visitors, and runs along the canal.
 Seven acres of trees and plants with paved paths are an oasis of greenery in Northwest Seattle.
 This English-style garden is federally owned and run by Army gardeners, and often acts as a wedding venue due to its beauty.
 The garden is a great spot to pass through before crossing the canal, or a great place to walk your dog.